Philosophy

 Click Here

-Is Gift Love (aka Altruism or Charity) the
+Is Gift Love (aka Agape or Charity)

 The villagers were delighted and intrigued to hear that Newton was on his way from Cambridge to be with his ailing mother.
 Over the years, they had kept well informed of the strained goings-on at the Newton-Smith manor; now the gossips wondered whether finally there would be a reconciliation.

-Walking into his mother’s bedroom, Newton felt like the loneliest man alive: Already he had been rejected by his colleagues and the fabled Cupid, and now it appeared he was about to lose this enigmatic woman who all her life had professed, if not shown, an undying love for him.
+Walking into his mother’s bedroom, Newton felt like the loneliest man alive: already he had been rejected by his colleagues and the fabled Cupid, and now it appeared he was about to lose this enigmatic woman who all her life had professed, if not shown, an undying love for him.

 As he approached the large bed, Newton saw that his mother looked ashen and was barely able to speak, though she did manage a faint smile of recognition.
 He was moved; he had hated her most of his life, but now, faced with her extreme vulnerability, her mortality, something in his heart softened, and he wept like a baby.

 She had not been much of a mother, but she was the one person whom he had secretly wished most to impress.
-He had been defiant with her, even cruel, but that behaviour was behind him.
+He had been defiant with her, even cruel, but that behavior was behind him.
 Now, he pledged, his eyes awash in tears, his only desire was to show her how much he had loved her all along and had wished for her love in return.

 Word of Newton’s dramatic repentance spread throughout Woolsthorpe, and the villagers watched in wonder.
 According to one witness, Newton: “sate up nights with her, gave her all her Physick himself, dressed all her blisters with his own hands & made use of that manual dexterity for which he was so remarkable to lessen the pain which always attends the dressing.”